stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 - **Basic Statistics:** this will indicate how many reads there are in the dataset, what their lengths are, etc.
 - **Per base sequence quality:** an indication of the average basecall quality scores as a function of read length.
 Hopefully much of your data will be in the green, but in any case, the pipeline trims off low quality parts off of reads.
 - **Per base sequence content:** this the average percent of each of the 4 bases at each position in the reads.
-These lines should be flat (base composition should be equal across reads in shotgun data) and the overall percentages should match the average GC content of the data.
+These lines should be more or less flat (base composition should be equal across reads in shotgun data) and the overall percentages should match the average GC content of the data.
 - **Sequence duplication levels:**  this will give you an indication of how many duplicated sequences are in your dataset.
 The more cycles of PCR you do during library prep, the more duplicated sequences you will have (which is why it's good to minimize PCR during library prep).
 Duplicated sequences don't really add independent information, so the pipeline removes them.
 - **Over-represented sequences:** sometimes these are highly duplicated sequences and sometimes they are adapter or rRNA sequences.
 If you see over-represented sequences, you can blast them at the [NCBI website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) to try to get an idea of what they are.
 - **Adapter content:** if your read length is longer than the insert size in your libraries, you will see adapter sequences in your dataset.
 You definitely want to trim off adapter sequences because they don't derive from the sample you are sequencing, and the pipeline does this.